jbhender/Stats506_F20/activities/week6/README.md

    "missing" when `ohx_status` is missing or corresponds to "partial/incomplete."

 5. Remove rows from individuals with `exam_status != 2` as this form of
-   missingness is already acounted for in the survey weights.
+   missingness is already accounted for in the survey weights.

 ### Part 2 - Construct a table / marginal tests